List of Person of Interest characters: Root

 Root, born Samantha "Sam" Groves, is a highly intelligent computer hacker and contract killer, obsessed with Finch and the Machine.
 Aside from her extraordinary intelligence, she has also displayed an uncanny ability in the use of firearms, a very high threshold for pain (S2 Ep2, "Bad Code", where she gets physically assaulted by Denton Weeks; S3 Ep12, "Aletheia", where she is severely tortured but not broken by Control) and a proficiency for social engineering.
 She has successfully posed as a high-end psychiatrist (S1 Ep23, "Firewall"), an assistant to the United States Special Counsel (S2 Ep15, "Booked Solid") and as a legitimate FBI agent (showing up in Lionel Fusco's New York City Police Department 8th Precinct with a legitimate warrant and an FBI badge, S3 Ep17, "Root Path").

 She was raised in Bishop, Texas, where she lived until her mother's death.
 According to Sam, in discussions with Finch, her mother told her to "follow her talents" — and she was good at inflicting harm on others without guilt or remorse.
-Also, as a child, computers made more sense to Sam than people, who she sees as "bad code"; admitting she has been waiting for someone who shared her understanding of technology her whole life.
+As a child, computers made more sense to Sam than people, who she sees as "bad code", admitting she has been waiting her whole life for someone who shared her understanding of technology.

 In 1991, Sam and her friend, Hanna Frey, were playing computer games in the local library until it closed for the day.
 After her friend left, Sam stayed a little longer successfully finishing The Oregon Trail.
 When she was ready to leave the library, she saw Hanna getting into a car that belonged to Trent Russell, a local man who was a member of the book club.
 She recognized his car and told the librarian, Barbara, (played by Margo Martindale), who later married Trent Russell, what she had seen.
-However, as Barbara was in love with Trent, she kept the information to herself to protect him.
+However, as Barbara was in love with Trent, she kept the information to herself to protect him, calling Sam a liar and an attention-seeker.
+This response further damaged Sam's faith in humanity.
 Two years after Hanna disappeared, Sam hacked into the bank account of a drug lord, and stole $100,000, using the money to frame Trent for the robbery, setting him up to be killed, as revenge for killing Hanna.
 Sam later moved out of Texas and became a professional assassin and ruthless hacker-for-hire under the alias "Root".
 Although she doesn't necessarily enjoy it, she has no qualms about torturing or murdering people to get whatever she wants.